Ertunç Aydoğdu Pronounce: Er-tunch

 "Regulating the Sharing Economy: The Welfare Effects of Airbnb on Housing and Mortgage Markets" with Fabio Braggion, Mauro Mastrogiacomo, Nicola Pavanini, and Yushi Peng.

 We examine the welfare effects of Airbnb on housing and mortgage markets in the Netherlands.
 Exploiting the strict rules imposed on Airbnb rentals in Amsterdam, we first document that these rules have sizable effects on several Airbnb, mortgage and housing market outcomes.
-Motivated by these empirical findings, we develop a structural model to quantify the welfare effects of Airbnb to inform policymakers about the optimal regulation design in this market.
+Motivated by these empirical findings, we develop a dynamic equilibrium model of housing and mortgage markets to quantify the welfare effects of Airbnb to inform policymakers about the optimal regulation design in this market.
 We estimate this model relying on the proprietary data sets from the Dutch Central Bank (DNB), the Central Bureau for Statistics (CBS), and the Dutch Association of Real Estate Agents (NVM).

 Presentations: De Nederlandsche Bank (Amsterdam) • Tilburg University (Finance) • Tilburg University (Econometrics)